Naveed Khan

-Naveed Khan (王力威; born 7 January 2000) is a professional footballer who currently plays as a winger for Hong Kong Premier League club HKFC.
+Naveed Khan (王力威; born 7 January 2000) is a professional footballer who currently plays as a winger for Hong Kong Premier League club Eastern.
 Born in Pakistan, he acquired his HKSAR passport in March 2023.

 Club career

 Khan started his career with Eastern.
+On 28 October 2020, Khan scored his first 2 goals for Eastern during a 5–0 Sapling Cup win over Resources Capital.
 On 27 March 2021, Khan made his league debut for Eastern during a 3–1 win over Rangers.
-On 28 October 2020, Khan scored his first 2 goals for Eastern during a 5–0 Sapling Cup win over Resources Capital.

 On 20 April 2022, Khan left Eastern.

-On 8 August, Khan joined Tai Po.
+On 8 August 2022, Khan joined Tai Po.

 On 21 July 2023, Khan joined North District.

 In August 2024, Khan joined Central & Western.

 On 1 August 2025, Khan returned to the top flight and joined HKFC.

+On 21 July 2026, Khan returned to Eastern.

 Personal life

 Born in Pakistan, Khan moved to Hong Kong at the age of five.
 He started playing football at the age of twelve.

 On 9 March 2023, Khan officially announced that he had received a HKSAR passport after giving up his Pakistani passport, making him eligible to represent Hong Kong internationally.